ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ![marker_measure](images/marker_measure.png)

-#### Rotate camera 90°:
+#### Rotate camera clockwise/counterclockwise:

-This will flip the camera view 90°.
+This will flip the camera view 90° in wanted direction.
 This will enable you to stand closer to the camera, which is usefull if you dont have much space or you have a low resolution camera (640x480).
 If you use a PS eye, you should use this.
+You can also check both to rotate camera 180°.

 #### Number of values for smoothing:

 The algorithm uses a sliding window mean smoothing.
 This is the number of previous position values that will be used for the window.
 It ensures that tracking outliers are removed, but introduces some delay.
 5 seems to be the best balance between delay and performance.

-If you dont know what that means, just leave it at 5.
+In most cases, the value can be dropped to 3 to reduce latency.

 #### Additional smoothing:

 While the sliding mean does some smoothing, it is usualy not enough to eliminate shaking.
 Aditional smoothing is done using a leaky integrator, with the formula: current_position = previous_position * value + tracked_position * (1-value).

 What this means is that the parameter is between 0 and 1, 0 meaning only using tracking data without smoothing and 1 meaning using only previous data.
 Decreasing this parameter will increase the speed, but also increase shaking.
+Experiment with diffrent values to find the sweet spot.

 #### Quad decimate: